mdn/content/files/en-us/web/api/htmlscriptelement/index.md

 - {{domxref("HTMLScriptElement.fetchPriority")}}
   - : An optional string representing a hint given to the browser on how it should prioritize fetching of an external script relative to other external scripts.
 If this value is provided, it must be one of the possible permitted values: `high` to fetch at a high priority, `low` to fetch at a low priority, or `auto` to indicate no preference (which is the default).
 - {{domxref("HTMLScriptElement.noModule")}}
-  - : A boolean value that if true, stops the script's execution in browsers that support [ES2015 modules](https://hacks.mozilla.org/2015/08/es6-in-depth-modules/) — used to run fallback scripts in older browsers that do _not_ support JavaScript modules.
+  - : A boolean value that if true, stops the script's execution in browsers that support [ES modules](/en-US/docs/Web/JavaScript/Guide/Modules) — used to run fallback scripts in older browsers that do _not_ support JavaScript modules.
 - {{domxref("HTMLScriptElement.referrerPolicy")}}
   - : A string that reflects the {{htmlattrxref("referrerPolicy", "script")}} HTML attribute indicating which referrer to use when fetching the script, and fetches done by that script.